-A censorship-resistant set of smart contracts living on the Ethereum blockchain democratising access to sophisticated investment strategies.
-The dHedge protocol unlocks the potential for every Web 3 user to invest like the best, without requiring permission or trust.
+A censorship-resistant set of smart contracts living on the Ethereum blockchain democratizing access to sophisticated investment strategies.
+The dHEDGE protocol unlocks the potential for every Web3 user to invest like the best, without requiring permission or trust.

 Return on investment.

 A synthetic asset in the present context is an ERC-20 token representing the price of an underlying asset or a mixture of assets. sXAU will track the price of gold while sBTC tracks the price of silver.
 Synthetic assets enable exposure to the price of an asset without having to hold it.

 In the context of financial derivatives slippage refers to the difference in price a trader or bot attempts to enter or exit a trade and the actual price at which a trade is executed.

 Due to limited market liquidity, slippage costs generally increase as the size of an order increases.

 Slippage costs may not always be high just because the order size is large.
 In the absence of highly efficient market makers creating very deep order books, slippage impact retail managers trading smaller size.
 In times of amplified price volatility, such as a during flash crash, slippage can increase even more as a result of limited market liquidity.